andres-erbsen/dename-writeup/dename.md

 \end{tabular}

 In the description above, all messages are assumed to be authenticated.
-If one server was able to impersonate another, it could fool it into thinking that a different set of changes has been announced.
+If one server was able to impersonate another, it could fool other servers into thinking that a different set of changes has been announced.
 We use digital signatures for authentication because unlike faster symmetric authentication mechanisms, signatures can be used to construct an audit trail in case one of the servers